BuildBearLabs/docs/docs/Uniswap-Testing.md

 > *Tests validate behaviors within your smart contract.
 They give you confidence that your code performs in the ways that you intend, and does not perform in the ways that it should not.*
 >

-In the previous tutorial [Fork 🍴the F*ing Mainnet!
-Do a transaction from Vitalik’s Account ;) ](https://www.notion.so/Fork-the-F-ing-Mainnet-Do-a-transaction-from-Vitalik-s-Account-01c47af9e7d84060812007f26f33a7d9) , we learnt about *mainnet forking* and played with Vitalik’s account using *impersonate account.*
+In the previous tutorial *Forking Mainnet!
+Do a transaction from Vitalik’s Account *  , we learnt about *mainnet forking and played with Vitalik’s account using *impersonate account.*

 Now we have decided to take this further and test out the [Uniswap’s](https://uniswap.org/) swap implementation.
 Yes!
 You heard it correct 😎